-A. Presentence and Pretrial Screening - Two "screener case manager/probation officer" positions to screen newly arrested felons and misdemeanants for possible participation in the Pretrial Services Program, a Problem Solving Court Program, and for preliminary mental health concerns.
-These "screener case manager/probation officer" positions are shared positions between community corrections and probation, directly supervised on a day to day basis by the Continuous Quality Assurance (CQI) Supervisor, assigned to the Community Alternative Supervision Program (CASP).
+A. Presentence and Pretrial Screening - Two "screener case manager/probation officer" positions screen newly arrested felons and misdemeanants for possible participation in the Pretrial Services Program, a Problem Solving Court Program, and for preliminary mental health concerns.
+These "screener case manager/probation officer" positions are shared positions between community corrections and probation, directly supervised on a day to day basis by the Pretrial Program Director/Continuous Quality Assurance (CQI) Supervisor, assigned to the Community Alternative Supervision Program (CASP).

-- B. General Presentence and Pretrial Supervision Defendants released from jail with court-ordered presentence/pretrial conditions are supervised by Community Alternative Supervision Program (CASP) case managers (Community Corrections). - C. Presentence/Pretrial Supervision for Seriously Mental III Presentence/pretrial Defendants diagnosed with a serious mental illness are supervised by probation officers/case managers who specialize in dealing with persons suffering from serious mental illness. - (1) The chronically mentally ill population of offenders, who are not assigned to the Mental Health Court (misdemeanants and felons ineligible for Mental Health Court) are supervised by the Enhanced Supervision Unit (Adult Probation). - (2) Chronically mentally ill felons are supervised by a Problem Solving Court case manager (Community Corrections) who works with the Mental Health Court or a specially trained CASP case manager. - D. Adult Probation and Court Alcohol & Drug Program The Adult Division of the department is also the Monroe Circuit Court Alcohol and Drug Program certified by the Indiana Office of Court Services.
-All adult probation officers within the department, including community corrections (CASP) and Problem Solving Court case managers, are certified as either substance abuse professionals or maintain a Certified Substance Abuse Management (CSAM) credential. - E. Adult Intake Unit The Intake Unit (Adult Probation) conducts Presentence Investigations, risk/needs assessments (IRAS), and substance abuse screenings on all new cases referred by the courts for probation and/or community corrections supervision regardless of case type.
+- B. General Presentence and Pretrial Supervision Defendants released from jail with court-ordered presentence/pretrial conditions are supervised by Community Alternative Supervision Program (CASP) case managers (Pretrial Probation Officers, Community Corrections). - C. Adult Probation and Court Alcohol & Drug Program The Adult Division of the department is also the Monroe Circuit Court Alcohol and Drug Program certified by the Indiana Office of Court Services.
+All adult probation officers within the department, including community corrections (CASP) and Problem Solving Court case managers, are certified as either substance abuse professionals or maintain a Certified Substance Abuse Management (CSAM) credential. - D. Adult Intake Unit The Intake Unit (Adult Probation) conducts Presentence Investigations, risk/needs assessments (Indiana Risk Assessment System/IRAS), and substance abuse screenings on all new cases referred by the courts for probation and/or community corrections supervision regardless of case type.
 The Intake Unit conducts initial screening risk assessments (IRAS) on newly-sentenced adult offenders which helps to identify lower and higher risk offenders in order to prioritize how quickly active supervision should be initiated.
-The Intake Unit conducts substance abuse screenings for all cases; if the referring offense involved drugs or alcohol, or the offense was somehow related to the use or abuse of such substances, the Intake Unit performs more extensive substance abuse evaluations on these cases.
-Following the completion of the substance abuse assessment, the Intake probation officer develops an individualized service contract for each offender which typically includes a referral to a substance abuse education or treatment program or to an approved clinician for further assessment. - F. Adult Supervision Unit/Standard Probation and/or Court Alcohol and Drug Program The Adult Division (Adult Probation) is responsible for the supervision of adult offenders placed on probation and/or referred to the Court Alcohol and Drug Program.
+The Intake Unit conducts substance abuse screenings for all cases.
+If the referring offense involved drugs or alcohol, or the offense was somehow related to the use or abuse of such substances, the Intake Unit performs more extensive substance abuse evaluations on these cases.
+Following the completion of the substance abuse assessment, the Intake probation officer develops individualized recommendations for substance abuse education or treatment services for each client. - E. Adult Supervision Unit/Standard Probation and/or Court Alcohol and Drug Program The Adult Division (Adult Probation) is responsible for the supervision of adult offenders placed on probation and/or referred to the Court Alcohol and Drug Program.
 There are currently 12 probation officers assigned to the Adult Supervision Unit who supervise a general caseload (non-specialized mixed caseloads of misdemeanants and felons).
 Caseloads are divided by risk levels (differential supervision) with four (4) probation officers supervising Low/Administrative risk caseloads and eight (8) probation officers supervising Moderate/High risk caseloads.

-G. Enhanced Supervision Unit - The Enhanced Supervision Unit (ESU) supervises specialized caseloads that require a higher level of supervision.
-The probation officers assigned to this unit (Adult Probation) have smaller caseloads to allow more intensive supervision.
+F. Enhanced Supervision Unit - The Enhanced Supervision Unit (ESU) supervises specialized caseloads that require a higher level of supervision.
+There are currently five (5) probation officers assigned to this unit (Adult Probation) and they have smaller caseloads to allow more intensive supervision.
 Although each probation officer assigned to the ESU has an area of specialization, case assignments are flexible to allow the best fit (responsivity) between the offender and probation officer.

-<< See Attachment 2: OFFENSE CHART FOR ASSIGNMENT TO ENHANCED SUPERVISION UNIT>>.
+<>See Attachment 2: OFFENSE CHART FOR ASSIGNMENT TO ENHANCED SUPERVISION UNIT>>.